 CLfT is not intended to recruit or train participants to be hunters.
 Instead, our objective is to provide the participant with insights into why hunting is important from biological, social, cultural, economic and recreational standpoints and its role in conservation.

-To achieve these objectives, the 4-day workshops blend interactive roundtable discussions and field exercises.
+To achieve these objectives, the 5-day workshops blend interactive roundtable discussions. technical presentations and field exercises.
 CLfT instructors are wildlife conservation professionals who are veteran hunters.
-These professionals mentor the students and facilitate the roundtable discussions and hands-on field exercises.
+These professionals mentor the students and facilitate the discussions, presenations and hands-on field exercises.

 The only cost to participants is a few days of their time.
 Lodging, food and transportation are provided.
 The few days will provide career-building benefits that are invaluable.
 It also is a resume and character-building adventure that truly has a lifelong impact.